Table of Contents

 The 11th Amendment supports the legal position that the states that make up the United States are each independent and sovereign.
 Part of that sovereignty has been handed over to the federal government.

-This was done voluntarily in order for the states to be part of the United States of America.
-In turn, this, then, means that their state sovereign immunity from being taken to court is also only partial.
+This was done voluntarily so the states could become part of the United States of America.
+In turn, this means that their state’s sovereign immunity from being taken to court is also only partial.

 One Response